MarkZsombor/mz-first-gem/README.md

 ## Usage

-By running the executable `mz_first_gem` you will be directed to the article I followed to create this project
+By running the executable `ruby -I lib bin/mz_first_gem` you will be directed to the article I followed to create this project

 ## Development